Dezra and Irene

 So…Irene’s father and stepmother put Irene in a bathtub and poured boiling water on her, followed by ice cold water as they made her drink a bottle of vodka.
 Then, they tried to abort, kill, and murder Irene’s baby: that would be me.
 This would explain why I hate vodka.

 The abortion did not work, so Irene was ordered to go to Dundee, Scotland, to give birth and return to Inverness.
 The pregnancy would never be talked about again.
-If Irene chose not to travel to Dundee, she would be in the streets.
+If Irene had not chosen to travel to Dundee, she would have been in the streets.
 She had no choice.

 Irene and Isabel saw each other at the time of my adoption.
 They both claimed to see each other from a distance.